SB 326 & SB 721 Compliance Experts

 SB 721

-SB 721 is the recurring inspection law generally associated with apartment ownership and rental housing properties.
+The recurring inspection law generally associated with apartment ownership and rental housing properties.

 • Applies to: Apartment buildings containing three or more multifamily dwelling units.